 272. GTA funds are required for any unforeseen circumstances throughout the Common Administrative Services Division.
-These circumstances may include additional, unforeseen resources needed to complete projects including, but not limited to SAP, TRIM, field operations, procurement.
+These circumstances may include additional, unforeseen

 273. Funds are required to finance travel to conferences in New York and throughout Europe.

 (b) Sub-programme 3220: Human Resources Section